Limitations of Randomization Tests in Finite Samples: The randomization test

 Having established the construction, we now develop a simple framework to examine which null hypotheses admit a group that is invariant to all distributions in the null. \begin{definition}[Randomization hypothesis] We say $\Omega_0$ satisfies the randomization hypothesis if there exists a group $\G$ of measurable transformations $g:\X\to\X$ such that

 where $\Omega_{\G} \equiv \{P \in \Omega \; : \; g X \eqd X \; \forall \; g \in \G \ , \ X \sim P\}.$ \end{definition}

 \begin{remark} The set inclusions in \eqref{eq:Omega_subset} enforce that $\Omega_0$ is invariant to $\G$ while also ensuring that $\G$ is not invariant to all distributions in $\Omega$.
-The latter condition ensures that the test has power by excluding trivial choices of groups (such as the identity group) that are invariant to all distributions in $\Omega$. \end{remark}
+The latter condition rules out trivial groups (e.g. the identity) that are invariant to all distributions. \end{remark}

 Our analysis will focus on characterizing which null hypotheses do and do not satisfy the randomization hypothesis.
-For those that do, we will be interested in determining a group that allows for an implementation of the randomization test procedure.
-The following result provides a simple tool to answer both of these questions in a way that avoids group-theoretic concepts. \begin{proposition} $\Omega_0$ satisfies the randomization hypothesis if and only if there exists a bijective measurable function $f: \X \to \X$ such that
+For those that do, we will be interested in constructing a group to implement the test.
+The following result provides a tool to answer both of these questions in a way that avoids group-theoretic concepts. \begin{proposition} $\Omega_0$ satisfies the randomization hypothesis if and only if there exists a bijective measurable function $f: \X \to \X$ such that

-where $\Omega_f \equiv \big\{P \in \Omega \; : \; f X \eqd X, X \sim P\big\}.$ When this holds, a randomization test can be constructed by using the group generated by $f$ or any collection of functions that satisfy \eqref{eq:Omega_subsetf}. \end{proposition} All omitted proofs can be found in Supplementary Appendix \ref{app:proofs}.
+where $\Omega_f \equiv \big\{P \in \Omega \; : \; f X \eqd X, X \sim P\big\}.$ When this holds, a randomization test can be constructed by using the group generated by $f$. \end{proposition} All omitted proofs can be found in Supplementary Appendix \ref{app:proofs}.
 The proof of the forward direction is immediate and the proof of the reverse direction follows from showing that if $f$ is invariant to all distributions in $\Omega_0$, then so is $f^{-1}$.
 We can then show that $\Omega_0$ satisfies the randomization hypothesis using the group generated by $f$.

 Proposition \ref{prop:tool} shows that to study which null hypotheses satisfy the randomization hypothesis, it suffices to consider individual bijective functions.
-Given a bijective function that satisfies \eqref{eq:Omega_subsetf}, we can then implement the randomization test procedure by taking the group generated by the function.
-We will later illustrate this approach with specific examples.
+Given such a function satisfying \eqref{eq:Omega_subsetf}, a randomization test can be implemented using the group it generates.

-In the rest of the paper, we will apply these results to analyze one-sample tests.
-With some recycling of notation, we will accordingly consider $X = (X_1,\dots,X_n)$ with $X_i$ drawn i.i.d. from distribution $P \in \Omega$ supported on a (subset of) the real line.
-In this notation, it is useful to let $\Omega$ denote the set of distributions for $X_i$.
+In the remainder of the paper, we study one-sample problems with $X = (X_1,\dots,X_n)$ with $X_i$ i.i.d. from $P \in \Omega$, supported on a subset of the real line.
+Here, $\Omega$ denotes the set of distributions for $X_i$.